fmartinou/whats-up-docker/docs/configuration/triggers/README.md

 WUD_TRIGGER_{{ trigger_type }}_{{trigger_name }}_{{ trigger_configuration_item }}=XXX
 ```

+!> Multiple triggers of the same type can be configured (for example multiple Http webhooks).
+You just need to give them different names.

-See the subsection to discover which triggers are implemented and how to use them.
+?> See the _Trigger_ subsection to discover which triggers are implemented and how to use them.